Trump draws fire for PTSD comments

 “And you’re strong and you can handle it, but a lot of people can’t handle it,” he said.

-The remarks touched off charged discussion on Twitter as commentators took at least two positions: Trump appearing to characterize veterans with PTSD as weak on one hand, and Trump indelicately describing the complexities of trauma that could lead to avoidance of help on the other.
+The remarks touched off charged discussion among veterans and veterans’ advocates taking two different positions: Trump appearing to characterize veterans with PTSD as weak on one hand, and Trump indelicately describing the complexities of trauma that could lead to avoidance of help on the other.

-Eduardo Colon replied to Cox, saying “Vet with PTSD here -- I can’t wait for this election to be over with -- hopefully trump will disappear.”
-Other veterans offered restraint over the comments.
-“Trump isn’t even close to enlightened on mental health issues.
-But hard to watch that and think he was implying PTSD sufferers are weak,” tweeted Max Rosenthal, a reporter with Mother Jones and an Army veteran.
+“It’s not helpful to suggest PTSD affects only the weak, and it undermines the work of the veteran community to fight mental health stigma,” said Kate Hoit, and Iraq veteran and communications director of Got Your Six, a veterans advocacy group.

+“In reality it takes strength to acknowledge issues and seek help,” she said.

+Trump adviser retired Army Lt.
+Gen. Michael Flynn defended the nominee’s remarks Monday.

+“Mr. Trump was highlighting the challenges veterans face when returning home after serving their country,” he said in a statement released by the Trump campaign.
+“He has always respected the service and sacrifice of our military men and women — proposing reforms to Veteran Affairs to adequately address the various issues veterans face when they return home.”

-Trump went on to say he would have a “very robust level of performance” at the Department of Veterans Affairs in his administration, offering few details.
+Later in his remarks, Trump said he would have a “very robust level of performance” at the VA in his administration, offering few details.

 He also incorrectly repeated the number of veteran suicides at 22 a day, a figure that has been disputed by veterans groups due to uneven collection of data from less than half of states nationwide.